aronduby/opengraph/README.md

-**A composer friendly fork of https://github.com/scottmac/opengraph,  available on packagist https://packagist.org/packages/f1ames/opengraph**
+**A tweaked version of a composer friendly fork of https://github.com/scottmac/opengraph,  available on packagist https://packagist.org/packages/f1ames/opengraph**

 # Open Graph Protocol helper for PHP